 The Henry “Hap” Arnold Award is awarded to the most significant contribution by a military member to national defense.
 This year’s winner is:

 - Gen Herbert “Hawk” Carlisle, USAF Ret.

-- As the commander of Air Combat Command, Gen Carlisle was responsible for organizing, training, equipping, and maintaining combat-ready forces for rapid deployment and employment while ensuring strategic air defense forces were ready to meet the challenges of peacetime air sovereignty and wartime defense.
+- As the commander, Gen Carlisle was responsible for organizing, training, equipping, and maintaining combat-ready forces for rapid deployment and employment while ensuring strategic air defense forces were ready to meet the challenges of peacetime air sovereignty and wartime defense.
 Gen Carlisle retired in March 2017.